ycatsh/aurora/README.md

 ## Aurora - Discord Bot

 This bot has been discontinued.
 It integrated with a database; structure of the database will be added shortly.
+Some of the code is outdated as this bot has made inactive since mid 2021.

 ### Commands: